 - Willingness and availability to have a flexible, on-call schedule for the duration of employment

-- Intending to enroll at Western thru at least Spring 2019
+- Intending to enroll at Western at least through the end of Spring Quarter 2021

 Additionally, experience or knowledge of any of the following is a plus:

 - Active management of a multi-user system

 - Basic database experience (e.g. MySQL, Postgres, SQLite, MongoDB, etc.)

 - Experience troubleshooting and fixing complex issues while retaining uptime